bentoml/BentoML/README.md

 ## Getting Started

-Let's get started with a simple scikit-learn model as example:
+Let's get started with a simple scikit-learn model as an example:

 ```python
 from sklearn import svm